statiqdev/Website/input/web/content-and-data/content/excerpts-and-headings.md

 The excerpt can be used when you want to display a short amount of content for a document without displaying the whole document.
 It's useful for [archives](xref:web-archives), [feeds](xref:web-feeds), or any other time you want to show several documents in one view.

 By default the excerpt is taken from the first `<p>` element it finds.
-Alternativly, you can control where the excerpt ends by inserting an excerpt separator contained in your HTML (either `excerpt` or `more`).
+Alternatively, you can control where the excerpt ends by inserting an excerpt separator contained in your HTML (either `excerpt` or `more`).
 All `<p>` content up to the separator will be used.

 For example: